iTwin/itwinjs-core/docs/learning/iModelHub/iModels/CreateiModel.md

 # iModel creation

-To start working with iModelHub an iModel for a [Project]($context-registry-client) has to be created.
+To start working with iModelHub an iModel for a [ITwin]($context-registry-client) has to be created.
 End users should usually create the iModel for a Project through iModelHub website.
 It's also possible to use [BriefcaseManager.create]($backend) to create either an empty iModel or upload iModel from file.

 ## iModel initialization